Neurofeedback for Posttraumatic Stress Disorder

 • Dissociative responses and EEG

-2pm Case Studies of PTSD and Neurofeedback – video
+3 pm Case Studies of PTSD and Neurofeedback

-Review of the brain circuits involved in PTSD and how Neurofeedback can normalise these
+Neuroplasticity: Review of the brain circuits involved in PTSD and how Neurofeedback can normalise them.

 Getting on the same wavelength is a key concept in Counselling, where a client feels understood and accepted and able to develop in therapeutic ways.
 The counsellor must convey an “unconditional positive regard” through the core skills of active listening, genuineness, empathy, openness and matching and mirroring body language, gesture, tone of voice and forms of speech.
 This creates a congruence reflecting an underlying attunement of physiology, from respiration rate, blood flow and heart rhythm to brainwaves.
 This internal alignment can be enhanced with the use of Heart Rate Variability, pulse oximeters and breathing Apps all of which will be explained and demonstrated.
 These are all easy to use and understand, requiring only finger sensors to measure physiology.
 This session will explain the role of the vagal system in emotions and health and how these elements of attunement can be measured.